BACollins96/BACollins96.github.io/Project3.md

 ## Project description

-This is a guessing game that randomly creates a number and allows a user to guess it
+This is a guessing game that randomly creates a number and allows a user to guess it, telling them whether their guess is higher or lower, and then giving them the ability to end the game or reset once the game is over.
+It also allows you to end the game and reset it inside of the game.

 ## How to compiles / run the program